saadahmad-1/openai-s-chatgpt-api-integration/README.md

 # openai-s-chatgpt-api-integration-python
-A Coursera project based integration of OpenAI's ChatGPT API in Python
+An integration of OpenAI's ChatGPT API in Python